pwhipp/monsuite/documentation/index.rst

 #.
 Effective use of experts and gathering of evidence in support of legal changes and improvements.
 #.
 Issue based voting

+Of course, to start this we'll start with a game/application that allows a user to create a distributed organization.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: